The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/9-hashing-passwords-bcrypt.md

 3. Server calls `bcrypt.compare(password, storedHash)`
 4. If `true` → authentication succeeds; if `false` → 401

-The next lesson puts this into practice: you'll build the `userModel` and the registration endpoint.
+Lesson 10 puts this into practice: you'll update the `userModel` to use bcrypt and rebuild the registration and login endpoints with proper password hashing.

 ## Practice